laurabaldassari/2019-500/data-and-code/README.md

 ## Demonstrating some functions from the `rbounds` package

-- The material includes this [R Markdown file](https://raw.githubusercontent.com/THOMASELOVE/2019-500/master/data-and-code/rbounds_demos.Rmd) and [this HTML result](http://htmlpreview.github.io/?https://github.com/THOMASELOVE/2019-500/blob/master/data-and-code/rbounds_demos.html) which demonstrate the use of some functions from the `rbounds` package to do sensitivity analysis calculations on the [sim_obs.csv](https://raw.githubusercontent.com/THOMASELOVE/2019-500/master/data-and-code/sim_obs.csv) data set.
+- The material includes this [R Markdown file](https://raw.githubusercontent.com/THOMASELOVE/2019-500/master/data-and-code/rbounds_demos.Rmd) and [this Github Markdown result](https://github.com/THOMASELOVE/2019-500/blob/master/data-and-code/rbounds_demos.md) which demonstrate the use of some functions from the `rbounds` package to do sensitivity analysis calculations on the [sim_obs.csv](https://raw.githubusercontent.com/THOMASELOVE/2019-500/master/data-and-code/sim_obs.csv) data set.

 # Some Work from Other People